People Blow Us Away With Their Greatest Malicious Compliance Revenge

 Only, there are some tasks, that wouldn’t be fairly distributed.
 My mother ALWAYS needed a man close so that she could give him some work to do.
 And even though she never remarried and only went out with one or two men after she divorced, she always found some male friend, or some friend’s husband/partner, to whom she could ask for help.

-Until at some point, people started to realize that she was being close to them for the only purpose that she could ask them for help (yeah, she’s one of these “tit for tat” people, where if she does something for you, you have to give back something equivalent or you disappear from her life…) So basically she lost a few friends.
+Until at some point, people started to realize that she was being close to them for the only purpose that she could ask them for help (yeah, she’s one of these “t*t for tat” people, where if she does something for you, you have to give back something equivalent or you disappear from her life…) So basically she lost a few friends.

-But at some point, I was old enough to be useful.
-And she started asking ME for help on these matters.
-“OP, the internet box doesn’t work anymore, can you look it up?
 It needs a man’s brain to understand that.”
 “OP, I bought some furniture from IKEA, can you build it for me?
 It needs a man’s brain to understand that.”
 “OP, can you carry luggage?

 Only a strong man can do that.”
 “OP, can you look up why my computer is so slow?
 It needs a man’s brain to understand that.”
 And so on.
 I asked repeatedly that she looked at how I dealt with these things so that she could understand herself and fix it alone next time.
-Especially when it was something so basic as to restart the internet box…

-But she didn’t want to learn.
-She just wanted me to do it because she didn’t want to have to deal with it herself.
 And it went on for a few years, growing from just restarting the box to piercing onto walls so that she could hang mirrors and stuff.

-For info, I never did anything of all that before she asked me to do it.
 So I guess it made me learn it which is a good thing.
 But what bothered me was that she just didn’t care and expected me to do all that because it was normal, and me knowing about it or not was not a question.

 I am a man, so that’s my job.
 And as I was growing up, and her still not learning anything, I got more and more frustrated.
 Until this one final time, I don’t remember what specific task it was, where she told me that it was a man’s job, needing a man’s brain.